The Importance of Pregnancy Loss Policies - Why Businesses Should Adopt It

 Current pregnancy loss policies

-Although celebrities such as Myleene Klass, Katherine Ryan and Stephanie Davis are working hard to break the stigma around miscarriage and speaking out about it, in places like the UK, pregnancy loss policies have a long way to come.
+Although celebrities such as Myleene Klass, Katherine Ryan and Stephanie Davis have worked hard to break the stigma around miscarriage and speaking out about it, in places like the UK, pregnancy loss policies have a long way to come.

-This year, some companies have recognized this and put some big changes in place.
-Channel 4 and Monzo are among the first few brands to have implemented policies specific to miscarriages.
+Channel 4 and Monzo, for example, are among the first few brands to have implemented policies specific to miscarriages.
 These companies now offer both parents up to two weeks of paid leave after a pregnancy loss.

-Why it is so important that companies have pregnancy loss policies
+Why it's important for companies to have pregnancy loss policies

-In light of the pandemic, companies everywhere know more than ever how important health and wellbeing is to their employees.
-Compassion and understanding are also key in maintaining a strong and happy workforce.
+Most companies know how important health and wellbeing is to their employees.
+To maintain a strong and happy workforce, compassion and understanding are key.

 In the US, about 24,000 babies are stillborn each year, and about 1 pregnancy in 100 at 20 weeks of pregnancy and later is affected by stillbirth, according to the US Centers for Disease Control and Prevention (CDC).